ModularMemory/CSCN72030-25F-Group1/FalloutVault.Tests/SystemTests.md

 ### Prerequisites

-- A device that inplements a slider is visible
+- A device that implements a slider is visible

 ### Steps